ssmattio/MUSA550_FinalProject/_posts/2020-12-21-Cluster_Analysis.md

 * % White = percent of white population within the state
 * % Unemployed = percent of unemployed from total in labor force
-* % Unemployed = percent of unemployed from total in labor force
 * % population with higher degree = accosiate degree *or higher* from voting age population

-MISSING VARIABLES TABLE -> TO BE CREATED WITH MATPLOTLIB?
+* % below poverty rate = HH income in the past 12 months below poverty rate
+* % high income = HH with income of 150,000 and higher from all HH

+MISSING CHART

 ## testing for autocorrelation